 The unique, romantic ambience of The Waterhouse is an ideal romantic hideaway for honeymoons, anniversaries and birthdays, as well as a comfortable retreat for garden lovers, wildlife enthusiasts and naturists.

-The Waterhouse and Gardens consist of 3 self-catering luxury lodges; The Waterhouse Lodge, The Boathouse and Westwater Lodge, as well as the owners' cottage, set in one and a half acres of beautiful gardens.
+The Waterhouse and Gardens consist of 2 self-catering luxury lodges; The Waterhouse Lodge and The Boathouse, as well as the owners' cottage, set in one and a half acres of beautiful gardens.

 The Waterhouse Lodge is a unique, hand crafted eco-wooden hideaway, built by the owners and with a living green roof.
 It nestles gently in a densely planted cottage garden, surrounding 3 ponds and a stream, heavily scented with roses, buddleia, clematis and honeysuckle.

 The Hot Tub is heated and used all year round - a winter treat for watching the clearest skies in Britain, as well as relaxing (relatively insect free) on summer evenings.
 The deck also has a log fuelled fire pit, a portable barbecue, tables for eating, seats and sunbeds.

 The Boathouse is a unique, glamping style wooden Wigwam which can ONLY be booked alongside the Waterhouse for larger group holidays.
 It is fully equipped self-catering accommodation with a double bed, kitchen/dining area, shower/W.C.
 The small outside deck has a table and 2 chairs.
 The Wigwam is a very comfortable alternative to The Waterhouse bunk beds for 2, or extra sleeping space to increase The Waterhouse capacity to 6 people.